-Commissioning assistant Explanations and references sequence Explanations and references "C.12" 0 - No function EM-EA1 (DIO) function 4 - External set flow temperature 0-10 V , , 5 - External default output Note 8 - 230 V fault message input and fault message output (without system block- If "C.11" is set to 3, then ing) no setting is required at 9 - External LPG valve "C.12".
-10 - External extractor (e.g. cooker hood) 11 - Operating mode changeover14 - 24 V fault message input and system blocking (e.g. condensate removal pump).
-17 - 230 V fault message input and system blocking.
-18 - External demand (digital) 19 - External blocking "C.13" 0 - No function Plug 96 function 2 - External demand DHW circulation pump 4 - External demand 5 - External blocking If only one HC was configured with external hook-up, the setting for plug 96 is automatically applied for this.
+Commissioning assistant sequence Explanations and references "C.12" EM-EA1 (DIO) function Note If "C.9" is set to 3, then no setting is required at "C.10".
+0 - No function 4 - External set flow temperature 0-10 V 5 - External default output 8 - 230 V fault message input and fault message output (without system blocking) 9 - External LPG valve 10 - External extractor (e.g. cooker hood) 11 - Operating mode changeover 14 - Fault message input 24 V and system blocking (e.g. condensate lift pump) 17 - 230 V fault message input and system blocking 18 - External demand (digital) 19 - External blocking "C.13" Plug 96 function 0 - No function 2 - External demand DHW circulation pump 4 - External demand 5 - External blocking If only one HC was configured with external hook-up, plug 96 setting is automatically applied.
 No selection or other function is then possible.
-"C.14" Off - not installed Remote control ON - Vitotrol 200-E with subscriber number 1 installed (all installed heating circuits can be controlled via the Vitotrol 200-E) After the final setting (C.14) has been completed, "End" is shown on the display.
+"C.14" Remote control Off - not installed ON - Vitotrol 200-E with subscriber number 1 installed (all installed heating circuits can be controlled via the Vitotrol 200-E) After the final setting (C.15) has been completed, "End" appears on the display.
 Confirm with "OK" .
-When commissioning starts, the flue gas temperature sensor test begins and "Fst" is shown on the display.
-Maintenance Interval in burner hours run until next maintenance Can be adjusted via the software tool (notification also via software tool) Interval until the next maintenance Can be adjusted via the software tool (notification also via software tool) The system carries out a res tart.
+The commissioning is started, the flue temperature sensor test is launched and "Fst" appears on the display.
+Maintenance Interval in burner hours run until next maintenance Can be adjusted via the software tool (notification also via software tool) Interval until next mainte- nance Can be adjusted via the software tool (notification also via software tool) The system carries out a res tart.